LLNL/LaSDI/README.md

 ## Instructions

-(Check each script for file locations.
-If running on Lassen, you can access my files for interpolations/models.
-For producing your own results, make sure the file names are consistent)

 To generate results, run Build_<*>.ipynb (1D/2D Burgers) or import VISIT files from various MFEM examples and train models using Train_<*>.ipynb.
 These results might not be the most accurate because of the lack of lots of training data.
 If you wish to consider more data but do not want to build/train the models, contact me for the file locations

 If you wish to compile your own results, modify the Build_<*>.ipynb (1D/2D Burgers) or import VISIT files from various MFEM examples.

-In the case of MFEM examples, it is necessary to transfer the simultion from finite elements to finite difference.
-This is completed by the Interp_MFEM.ipynb file.
+In the case of MFEM examples, it is necessary to transfer the simultion from finite element data to a uniform grid.
+This is completed by the interp_to_numpy.py file.
+The default grid is 64x64.
-Note, that for consistency, the interpolation must remain the same across all training and testing values.
-The autoencoder training and LaSDI code is set up to use
-512x512 (and reduced to 64x64 for computational purposes).
-If you use 256x256 interpolation and reduce this to 64x64, the results will be incosistent with 512x512 reduced to 64x64.

 ## Notes on Training Autoencoders and Applying LaSDI